indico/indico-user-docs/user_guide/conference_registration_config.md

-## Configure Registration forms in Indico DRAFT
+## Configure Registration forms in Indico DRAFT NEEDS PICTURES

 This short video is a tutorial on how to define Registration forms in Indico: